 You will fail if you try to copy what other organisations do to personalise the customer experience.
 Instead, choose an approach that makes sense for your company and your digital transformation objectives.

 Insufficient content capabilities

 Immersive digital experiences take an insatiable amount of content, and this need can easily overwhelm a project team.
-So instead, use automation strategically to gain efficiency and prioritise which specific channels, experiences, and audiences need content first.
+So instead, use automation strategically to gain efficiency and prioritise which channels, experiences, and audiences need content first.

 To drown in data

 You can collect all the data you can find and still not understand your customer any better, so make sure you connect your data to actual customer needs and a structured plan.

 Once you have the challenges and pain points you've identified and answered why you need to transform, it becomes easier to figure out what needs to be done and what steps to take to overcome the challenges you've outlined.